alevinru/CWClient/README.md

 ChatWars REST API server

-> ⚠️ This api doesn't authorize client requests so isn't intended to be publicly accessible.
+> ⚠️ This API doesn't authorize client requests so isn't intended to be publicly accessible.

-The server may be hosted privately to serve as a backend responding internally to another authorized api.
+The server may be hosted only privately to serve as a backend responding internally to another authorized api.

+At the moment the API has no persistence and serves only one user.
+Next release to be configurable to support Redis as persistent storage.

 ## Install